npellegrin/pootle/docs/server/fabric_deployment.rst

 *username* is replaced with the user configured in the :file:`fabric.py` settings) to the :file:`/etc/sudoers.d/` directory.

-You can eliminate the need for MySQL passwords by configuring the database password(s) in the :file:`fabric.py` settings file, running the :ref:`mysql_conf <fabric-commands#mysql-conf>` fabric command to create a MySQL options file for the remote user:
+You can eliminate the need for PostgreSQL passwords by configuring the database password(s) in the :file:`fabric.py` settings file, running the :ref:`psql_conf <fabric-commands#psql-conf>` fabric command to create a PostgreSQL options file for the remote user:

 .. code-block:: bash

-    $ fab production mysql_conf  # Set up MySQL options file
+    $ fab production psql_conf  # Set up PostgreSQL options file

 and then modifying the :file:`fabric.py` settings file to un-comment the alternate value for :setting:`db_password_opt` (and optionally